 Ian moves at his own speed.
 He is rarely in a hurry, even at 25 years of age, unless it is something he really wants to do, but that is more the exception.
 I allow a half hour each morning for Ian to get dressed; that is how long it can take.

-We go to grocery store to get milk (four minutes away), and it might take 40 minutes because there is a fire truck there and we always have to spend time looking at a fire truck.
+We go to the grocery store to get milk (four minutes away), and it might take 40 minutes because a fire truck is there and we always have to spend time looking at a fire truck.

-You really see “The Mosey” when it comes to transitions.
+You really see “the mosey” when it comes to transitions.
 I thought transitions were something you just did.
-When it is time to go to school, you – no dawdling.
+When it’s time to go to school, you go to school — no dawdling.
 When I saw that Ian had difficulty with transitions, I researched them.

 It made me think of how often I say, “Come on, let’s go.
 Come on, let’s go.”
 Sometimes I even hear, “I know, Mom.”
-I get annoyed with saying that, and I am sure that Ian must find it really annoying.
+I get annoyed with saying it, and I’m sure that Ian must find it really annoying.